 • A mentoring program that includes a formal matching of new junior faculty members with more seasoned faculty and a mid-career component to support the transition of faculty to the rank of full professor;

 • Leadership UNC Charlotte, a year-long seminar series offered annually to cohorts of 20-24 current and emerging faculty leaders;

-• A year-long new faculty orientation covering a variety of important issues faculty face, including plagiarism, communication and effective use of new media and information technology;
+• A year-long New Faculty Learning Community covering a variety of important issues faculty face, including plagiarism, communication and effective use of new media and information technology;

 • Facilitated conversations between long-standing and newly appointed chairs;

 • Faculty Forums with the deans and the provost to discuss promotion criteria for associates professors interested in progressing to full professor positions;

 • Informal gatherings of faculty peer groups to share ideas and strategies on pressing issues;

 • Faculty Climate Surveys - Every 2 years, UNC Charlotte conducts an external survey to assess faculty climate at the institution.
 The Collaboration on Academic Career in Higher Education at the Havard School of Education Climate Survey (COACHE) is employed by the university to conduct the survey.
 In addition to evaluating faculty perceptions of climate at UNC Charlotte, the COACHE data also allows faculty to compare measures of faculty climate satisfaction at their institution with a number of peer institutions.
 Results from the survey inform programming for ADVANCE FADO going forward